 When the adult coat starts to grow, and the puppy hair falls out, loose hairs often get stuck in the new coat and can cause tangles, especially in the neck.
 These are difficult to remove, especially if the real coat gets longer.

 Hair should be brushed well down to the skin, working from the legs upwards.
 If this is too difficult, they should be shaved to 1-1 ½ inches (7F clipper).
 Because the Barbado does not shed, hair should be trimmed when it gets too long.
-Trimming summer is not needed as the undercoat takes care of the heat.
+Trimming for summer is not needed as the undercoat takes care of the heat.
 They need to be brushed at least weekly to ensure that hair is not matted and that twigs and burrs are removed.

 Their nails should be checked every few weeks and trimmed as needed.
 Many have back dew claws that need to be trimmed.
-Removal is not recommended.

 Ears should be checked once a week and cleaned as needed.
 Hair inside the ear may be removed with ear powder but should not be cut.
 Their teeth should be brushed regularly.